alimanfoo/alimanfoo.github.io/_posts/2016-09-21-genotype-compression-benchmark.md

 ---

 *This blog post benchmarks different compressors for use with genotype data from large-scale resequencing projects.
-TL;DR for raw speed you can't beat LZ4, but Zstd gives a very high compression ratio with good all-round performance.*
+TL;DR for speed you can't beat Blosc+LZ4, but Blosc+Zstd+Bitshuffle gives a very high compression ratio with good all-round performance.*

 ## About the data

 The data used in this benchmark are genotype data from the [Ag1000G project phase 1 AR3 data release](@@TODO).
-The data are available for download from a [public FTP site]() in HDF5 format files.
-The goal of this benchmark is compare compression ratio and speed of compression and decompression for a variety of different compression algorithms.
+The goal of this benchmark is compare compression ratio and speed of compression and decompression for a variety of different compressors.
 For convenience I won't use all of the data, but will extract a sample of 1 million rows from a genotype array.

 {% highlight python %}
-# import h5py
+import h5py
-# h5f = h5py.File('/kwiat/2/coluzzi/ag1000g/data/phase1/release/AR3/variation/main/')
-# TODO use h5py
-import zarr
-callset = zarr.group('/kwiat/2/coluzzi/ag1000g/data/phase1/release/AR3.1/variation/main/zarr2/zstd/ag1000g.phase1.ar3.pass')
+callset = h5py.File('/kwiat/2/coluzzi/ag1000g/data/phase1/release/AR3/variation/main/hdf5/ag1000g.phase1.ar3.pass.3R.h5',
+                    mode='r')
 data = callset['3R/calldata/genotype'][5000000:6000000]
 {% endhighlight %}